Statistics (STAT)

 Markov chains, stochastic processes, and other stochastic models; applications.
 Additional projects/assignments required for graduate credit.
 Cooperative: open to WSU degree-seeking students.

 Theory and application of regression models including linear, nonlinear, and generalized linear models.
 Topics include model specification, point and interval estimators, exact and asymptotic sampling distributions, tests of general linear hypotheses, prediction, influence, multicollinearity, assessment of model fit, and model selection.
-Recommended preparation: MATH 330 and STAT 452.
+Recommended preparation: MATH 3300 and STAT 4520.
+Typically Offered: Varies.

 Credit arranged.
 Students will gain experience in statistical consulting and data analysis, using multiple statistical software packages in the analysis process.
 Topics include communication of statistical information and analysis to non-statisticians, ethics, and computing.
 Emphasis is placed on written and oral presentation of statistical analysis plans and results.